logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 Step 4 (Option 2): Using the Python API
 ---------------------------------------
 .. note::
- - The Python API offers an easy way to get started with the Feature Store but doesn not seemlesly integrate with Spark.
+ - The Python API offers an easy way to get started with the Feature Store but does not seamlessly integrate with Spark.
  - If you want to access the Feature Store using Spark DataFrames, see `Using the Spark DataFrames API`_

 Step 4.1: Installing hopsworks-cloud-sdk